ko-christ/rundeck2mantis-script-workflow-step-plugin/README.md

 Usage
 =====

-Plugin should be available under Job Create/Edit form, `Add a Step` -> `Workflow Steps` Use it as a last workflow step plugin.
+Plugin should be available under Job Create/Edit form, `Add a Step` -> `Workflow Steps`.
+Use it as a last workflow step plugin.

 Files